Dependencies

 Any of many versus USE

-can be built against either foo
+Say fnord can be built against either foo or bar.
+Then a USE

 flag is not necessary if and only if all of the following hold: